Architecture is a science of buildings.

 The high-precision focusing motor serves fast and steady focus.

-This reliable autofocus offers an accurate focus on the topic to meet all the needs of the photographer.
+This reliable autofocus accurately focuses on the topic to meet the photographer’s needs.

 Whether your object is still or moving, it focuses perfectly and captures the sharp image across the frame.